micheles/decorator/documentation.rst

-to dispatch on more than one argument (for instance once I implemented a database-access library where the first dispatching argument was the the database driver and the second the database record), but here I prefer to follow the old tradition and show the time-honored Rock-Paper-Scissor example:
+to dispatch on more than one argument (for instance once I implemented a database-access library where the first dispatching argument was the the database driver and the second the database record), but here I prefer to follow the tradition and show the time-honored Rock-Paper-Scissor example:

 .. code-block:: python